Alphagan (Brimonidine Tartrate)

 Overdose Information

-If you use too much Alphagan, immediately rinse your eyes with warm water.
-If Alphagan is accidentally swallowed, contact the Poisons Information Centre (13 11 26), your doctor, or go to the nearest hospital emergency department immediately, even if there are no signs of discomfort or poisoning.
+If you use too much Alphagan, rinse your eyes with warm water.
+If swallowed, contact your doctor or the Poisons Information Centre at 13 11 26.

 Frequently Asked Questions